Learn more about different types of HVAC systems while thinking about your building’s needs.

 Does Your Building Need Increased Energy Efficiency?

-Many new air conditioning and heat systems include the Energy Star logo, which indicates that a product operates within energy efficiency standards approved by the federal government.
+Many new commercial air conditioners and heat systems include the Energy Star logo, which indicates that a product operates within energy efficiency standards approved by the federal government.

 Similarly, a heat recovery system may be included in your HVAC.
 Heat recovery improves energy efficiency by capturing heat exhaust and using it to warm water or air before being distributed throughout a building.